-Mr. Cromey manages the UACC's TACMASR.
-Part of his role with TACMASR is to provide oversight and support for the UACC's Leica SP5-II confocal microscope and several other microscopes.
-In addition, he manages the SWEHSC's Cellular Imaging Facility Core, and a Multi-function Light Microscope/Image capture/Image Analysis facility in LSN.
+Mr. Cromey is associated with the UACC's TACMASR.
+He provides oversight, user training, and support for the UACC's Leica SP5-II confocal microscope and several other microscopes.
+In addition, he manages the SWEHSC's Cellular Imaging Facility Core, a Multi-function Light Microscope/Image capture/Image Analysis facility (RDI/ARL Imaging Cores - LSN) and the Zeiss Elyra S.1 structured illumination microscope (RDI/ARL Imaging Cores - LSN).

-He also maintains the Microscopy Alliance website, a listing of all the publically accessibly microscopy equipment on campus.
+He also maintains the Microscopy Alliance website, a listing of all the publicly accessibly microscopy equipment on campus.

-Mr. Cromey has 35 years of hands-on experience in microscopy.
-He has worked at the AHSC for 33 years, starting in the Dept. of Pathology doing research and clinical electron microscopy.
+Mr. Cromey has over 38 years of hands-on experience in microscopy.
+He has worked at the AHSC for 35 years, starting in the Dept. of Pathology doing research and clinical electron microscopy.
 He has been in the Dept of Cellular & Molecular Medicine since 1994.
 He has extensive experience in light and confocal microscopy, as well as image analysis.

 Mr. Cromey has a published and spoken at national meetings on guidelines for the ethical manipulation of scientific digital images.